pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

   pass
 ```

 Now we need to create a score file.
 To do this, we get all the extracted SNPs from output from above.
-Then, we read in the GWAS data.
-Find the intersection of SNPs in both files.
-For the SNPs that are from the clumped output and are in the GWAS, we extract its `'SNP'`, `'A1' `, and `EFFECT` and save these values to the score file
+Then, we read in the GWAS data and find the intersection of SNPs in both files.
+For the SNPs that are from the clumped output and are in the GWAS, we extract its `'SNP'`, `'A1' `, and `EFFECT` and save these values to the score file.

 ```py
 snp_file = f"./PRS.SNPs.{disease}"